MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

     - Custom information: Collecting additional user information during sign-up or sign-in, such as, tenant selection for users with access to multiple tenants.

-    - Identity provider selection:  If using a single application identity provider with many federated identity providers trusting it, decide how to select a provide, manually via a button or automatically based on known user information.
+    - Identity provider selection:  If using a single application identity provider with many federated identity providers trusting it, decide how to select a provider, which might be manually via a button or automatically based on known user information.
 As the number of providers increases, automatic selection becomes more practical.
-This scenarios is known as home realm discovery.
+This scenario is known as home realm discovery.
 Microsoft Entra ID provides built-in capabilities.
 For more information, see [Home realm discovery](/entra/identity/enterprise-apps/home-realm-discovery-policy).

 ### Design recommendations